 Most unrealistic expectations can fall under the following categories:

-- The technology does not yet exist to bring their vision to life so the developer cannot create it.
+- The technology does not yet exist to bring the product owner’s vision to life.
+Therefore, the developer cannot create it.

 - The visionary lacks the budget needed to create the app they want.